CharonSSS/RSS-Origin/README.md

 - b.
 You can change the types of orbit color and celestial icon in GameData/RSSOrigin/RSSOriginSettings.cfg according to your own favor.

 (5) For other compatibilities
 - a.
-RSS-Origin CelestialsPack is compatible with KSRSS.
+RSS-Origin CelestialsPack is compatible with [KSRSS (KSRSS-Reborn)](https://gitlab.com/ksrss/KSRSS/-/tree/reborn).
 - b.
-RSS-Origin CelestialsPack is compatible with Kcalbeloh.
+RSS-Origin CelestialsPack is compatible with [Kcalbeloh](https://github.com/jcyuan06/Kcalbeloh-System).

 ### Dependencies and recommendations